 Family tree photobooks make excellent gifts, so don't forget to share yours either online, by e-mail or as a printed copy.

-To learn more about digital scrapbooking and other options, look over the links on the next page.
+To learn more about digital scrapbooking and other options, look over the links below.